physical address: 49 Bryant street

 How do I submit a civil paper for service?

-Please mail a copy of the papers to us along with the fee, a signed letter of instruction, and a self-addressed stamped envelope.
+Please mail us a copy of the documents to be served along with the fee, a signed letter of instruction, and a self-addressed stamped envelope.
 For some services such as levies, we need the original stamped documents you received from the court.

 P.O.
 Box 616